e-Karimi/media-app-Api-RTKQ/README.md

 # <i>Media app</i>

 #### This application is a basic project demonstrating RTK Query's capabilities within a React environment.
 Implement by HTML, Tailwind CSS, React.js.
 This project focuses on a CRUD API with three levels.
 Users can be created, each user can have albums, and each album can contain pictures.
-Additionally, lazy loading has been developed to display results
+Additionally, <i>lazy loading</i> has been developed to display results

 # <i>picturs</i>